OpenLI-NZ/openli/doc/ProvisionerDoc.md

 as these are usually listening on different ports.

+### Pcap Output Mode
+For situations where you need to perform an intercept but the requesting agency is not able to accept a live ETSI stream, OpenLI has the ability to instead write the captured CC records to a pcap trace file.
+To enable this for an intercept, set the agency ID in the intercept configuration to 'pcapdisk'.

+NOTE: you will also need to set the 'pcapdirectory' option in the configuration file for your mediators.

+WARNING: you should confirm with the requesting agency that a pcap file is an acceptable format for an intercept before using pcap output mode.

 ### Configuration Syntax
 The socket options are expressed used standard YAML key-value pairs, where the key is the option name and the value is your chosen value for that option.